Welcome to Pivot-RP

 An administrator account is well-suited for research administrators and research development officers to help find funding opportunities on behalf of other users.
 The actual tasks that you can perform as an administrator depend on your administrator account privileges.

-In this document, features available only to administrators appear in these call out boxes.
 For more information about admin accounts, see Managing User Administrator Privileges.

 Ex Libris maintains over 3 million faculty profiles created and maintained by our Editorial Team.
 A profile is associated with an institution, published papers, and funding opportunities.
 It is expected and recommended that Pivot-RP users also have profiles.
-When you first log in to Pivot, you can either claim a profile as yours, if one already exists in Pivot, or you can create a new profile.
+When you first log in to Pivot-RP, you can either claim a profile as yours, if one already exists in Pivot-RP, or you can create a new profile.
 You can manage your own profile, or you can designate one or more other users to manage your profile; these users are known as profile proxies or just proxies.

 Conferences and Papers Invited (Conferences Seeking Papers)